ishanmehra/Water-Sustainability/README.md

 The frontend will be available at http://localhost:3000 and will proxy API requests to the backend at http://localhost:5000.

+### ⚠️ Deployment & API Routing Notes
+- The backend Express app should mount routes as follows:
+  - In `app.js`:
+    ```js
+    app.use('/api/predict', require('./routes/predictRoutes'));
+    app.use('/api/chat', require('./routes/chatbotRoutes'));
+    ```
+  - In `routes/predictRoutes.js` and `routes/chatbotRoutes.js`, use `router.post('/', ...)` for both.
+- This ensures POST requests to `/api/predict` and `/api/chat` work as documented below.
+- If you change the mounting or router paths, update your frontend and documentation accordingly.
+- After any backend route changes, **redeploy your backend** (e.g., on Render).
+Only redeploy the frontend (e.g., on Vercel) if you change frontend code or environment variables.

 ## API Endpoints

 ### **POST `/api/predict`**